 You can find more information about this here.

-These are the dates industrial action COULD happen.
 If a resolution is found at any point then some of these dates may no longer go ahead.
 Additionally, if no resolution has been found by the middle of March, after the 14 days of industrial action ends, further strikes or action short of a strike may be announced in the future.